mtau6190-dot/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <P>This confirms that Client‑1 can reach DC‑1 over the private Azure network.
 By pinging DC‑1’s private IP (10.0.0.4), we verify network connectivity between the client and the domain controller.
 This is critical because Active Directory requires reliable communication with the domain controller for authentication, DNS resolution, and domain join operations.
 A successful ping ensures the environment is correctly configured and ready for domain integration.</P>
 <br>

-<h4>Further confirmation by running the ipconfig /all on "client-1" VM.</h4>
+<h4>1.8 Further confirmation by running the ipconfig /all on "client-1" VM.</h4>

 <P>Restart Client-1 in the Azure Portal</P>
 <img width="1752" height="642" alt="image" src="https://github.com/user-attachments/assets/809097c8-87c3-4135-abd1-2a08a4bd9c5d" />